Zevas1993/ElectricianApp_New/Memory Bank/systemPatterns.md

 - **Assets (Specific JSON files):** Initial source for NEC data population (e.g., `wire_ampacity_data.json`, `voltage_drop_data.json`).

 ## Critical Implementation Paths
 - **NEC Data Loading:** The process of reading the specific JSON files, parsing them, and populating the Room database via `DatabaseCallback` is critical for calculator functionality.
+The data loading and basic calculation issues in the Conduit Fill and Box Fill calculators have been addressed, improving the reliability of this path.
 - **Calculator Logic:** The calculation logic within classes like `LuminaireCalculator.kt` and `WireAmpacityViewModel.kt` relies heavily on accurate data retrieval from the Repository.
 - **UI State Management:** The flow of data from the Repository through the ViewModel to the UI and user interaction handling are key to the application's responsiveness and correctness.